TN's Nehru stadium dazzles, Modi gets gets warm welcome | Entertainment

 - India

-The Nehru Indoor Stadium here sparkled with classy lighting, and a sense of excitement was palpable during the inaugural event for the 44th Chess Olympiad.
+The Nehru Indoor Stadium here sparkled with classy lighting, and a sense of excitement was palpable during the inaugural event on Thursday for the 44th Chess Olympiad.

 The sprawling arena in downtown Chennai was buzzing with fresh ideas represented in the form of elegant decor with the undercurrent being the nerve-wracking game of chess.

 All the eight forms of Indian classical dance, Kathak, Odissi, Kuchupudi, Kathakali, Mohiniyattam, Manipuri, Sattriya and Bharathanatyam were performed.
 People who gathered for the inaugural also reveled in the musical treat of Chennai based musician Lydian Nadhaswaram.
 FIDE anthem was played and a pledge was taken by participants.
+A presentation on the ancient culture and civilisation of Tamil Nadu was spiced with energising drama, music and dance and it was a key highlight of the event.
+It became peppy with the familiar stentorian voice of top actor Kamal Haasan's voice over.
+It captured milestones in every sphere including, language, literature, art, architecture and the military might of the imperial Cholas.
+The still in use oldest dam Kallanai, built across River Cauvery about 2000 years ago by Karikala Chola in Thanjavur District and use of terracotta pipes for irrigation in the days of yore were among the many nuggets presented.
+The chess players from far and wide, lovers of the indoor sport who assembled from distant places and all those who gathered were awe struck by the glittery start to the international sport event.
 Top actor Rajinikanth was among the star invitees who were present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)